huzeifah-m/PBI-Pro-License-Automated-Control/README.md

  •	For the Form ID drop down, select the pre-created form.
 In the example below the MSForm is titled "Power BI Pro".

- •	Click 'New step' and select the MSForms 'Get repsonse details' action.
+ •	Click 'New step' and select the MSForms 'Get response details' action.
 Again select the required form for Form ID.
 For the response ID, in the pop-up box, select the dynamic MSForm content 'Response ID'.

   ![](https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/Images/Get%20response%20ID.gif)